-According to general consensus, a tube headphone amplifier reproduces your music in a way that sounds a bit warmer and more organic while solid-state headphone amplifiers tend to get a bit harsh in the upper end of the frequency range.
+Tube vs. solid state headphone amplifiers are a divisive issue.
+A tube headphone amplifier reproduces your music in a way that sounds a bit warmer and more organic while solid-state headphone amplifiers have the potential to get a bit harsh in the upper end of the frequency range.

-And really, neither option is objectively worse than the other.
-A tube headphone amp may or may not sound better than a solid-state depending on the model, but it’s going to be more expensive and require more maintenance.
+Neither option is objectively better than the other.
+A tube headphone amp may (or may not) sound better than a solid-state depending on the model, but it’s likely going to be more expensive and require more maintenance.

 Solid-state amplifiers may be a bit more rugged, but you don’t have the option to easily change out main components (like the tubes in a tube amplifier) in order to change the voicing of your headphone amp.